iFixit/itbrokeand.ifixit.com/_posts/2014-08-27-web-ops-dnd.md

          program to help with this, known as "Web Ops D&D".
 ---

-One of the most obvious, although hopefully infrequent, responbilities of a Web Operations Engineer is firefighting - diagnosing issues that are critically affecting production services.
+One of the most obvious, although hopefully infrequent, responsibilities of a Web Operations Engineer is firefighting - diagnosing issues that are critically affecting production services.
 Unfortunately, most of us are pretty bad at it, since every situation is different and the only time we pratice is "on the